 Vanilla Rose Moon MilkPrint Recipe

-- 6 oz. almond milk (or walnut milk)
+- 8 oz. unsweetened almond milk (or any plant milk)

 - 2 tsp. dried rose petals

 - ¼ tsp. vanilla extract

 - 1 tsp. powdered ashwagandha (optional)